spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-order-management-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that you’ve set up the invoice-related configuration: move at least one item in an order to the `invoice generated` state and make sure that, according to your `DummyInvoice01.xml` and `SalesInvoiceConfig::getOrderInvoiceTemplatePath()` configuration, the correct order invoice template has been assigned to the order (`spy_sales_order_invoice`).
+Make sure that you've set up the invoice-related configuration:

-{% endinfo_block %}
+1. Move at least one item in an order to the `invoice generated` state.

-{% info_block warningBox "Verification" %}
+2. Make sure that, according to your `DummyInvoice01.xml` and `SalesInvoiceConfig::getOrderInvoiceTemplatePath()` configuration, the correct order invoice template has been assigned to the order (`spy_sales_order_invoice`).

-Place an order with an invoice and make sure that you receive an invoice within the time configured in the scheduler.
+Then, place an order with an invoice and make sure that you receive an invoice within the time configured in the scheduler.

 {% endinfo_block %}

-### 5.4.
-Set up a custom order reference workflow
+### Set up a custom order reference workflow

 Enable the following behaviors by registering the plugins: